This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 - Cooperation of employers with formal and non-formal education

 - Planning lifelong learning and validation of skills.

 Each of the impact areas contains themes and lines of action, as well as a catalogue of entities to be engaged in the implementation of the Strategy.

 The provisions of the ZSU 2030 provide both a basis for defining plans for the management of national and European funds for skills development, as well as a common frame of reference enabling the most beneficial planning of projects and programmes by administrators of individual parts of the state budget, local government units and other public and private entities.
 Thus, the provisions of the ZSU 2030 detailed part should be treated as a substantive guideline for the optimal allocation of national and European funds for the development of skills at national and regional levels.

 Support for lifelong learning is implemented by the Institute for Educational Research (IBE) through such tools as the Integrated Qualifications System (ZSK) and the Integrated Register of Qualifications (ZRK).

 Current reforms of the higher education system

-At present systemic changes in science and higher education are implemented in the framework of “Strategy towards scientific excellence, modern higher education, partnership with business and social responsibility of science” (Strategia na rzecz doskonałości naukowej, nowoczesnego szkolnictwa wyższego, partnerstwa z biznesem i społecznej odpowiedzialności nauki).
+Recent systemic changes in science and higher education have been implemented in the framework of “Strategy towards scientific excellence, modern higher education, partnership with business and social responsibility of science” (Strategia na rzecz doskonałości naukowej, nowoczesnego szkolnictwa wyższego, partnerstwa z biznesem i społecznej odpowiedzialności nauki).

-This process is implemented on the basis of three elements:
+This process has been implemented on the basis of three elements: